hathibelagal-dev/instantpolyglot/docs/eng/Romance_languages.md

 - Many words preserved from Latin that were lost in other Romance languages
   Examples: casa (house), acqua (water), uscire (to exit)
 - Significant regional variation in vocabulary due to historical political fragmentation
-  Examples: ragazzo (standard Italian) vs. guaglione (Neapolitan) for "boy"
+  Examples: ragazzo (standard Italian) vs. guaglione (Neapolitan) for “boy”

 ### Romanian